Jeff Spek

 Jeff Martin Spek (born October 1, 1960) is an American former professional football player who was a tight end in the National Football League (NFL) for the Tampa Bay Buccaneers.
 He also was a member of the New Jersey Generals in the United States Football League (USFL).
 He played college football at the University of Nevada, Las Vegas.

-Early years
+Early life

 Spek was born in Calgary, Alberta, Canada, and played football at El Modena High School in Orange, California.
 He went on to attend the University of Nevada, Las Vegas.
 In 1981 as a junior, he registered 54 receptions for 895 yards, 13th in nation in total yards.
 After the season, a coaching change made him take the decision to transfer to San Diego State University, along with Jim Sandusky.
 He was a starter in his senior season.

 Professional career

 New Jersey Generals (USFL)

 Spek was selected by the New Jersey Generals in the 15th round (303rd overall) of the 1984 USFL draft.
 He became a starter at tight end as a rookie and registered 49 receptions (team leader), 732 receiving yards (led the team) and 5 receiving touchdowns (led the team).
 His stats dropped the next year with rookie Doug Flutie as the new starter at quarterback (Brian Sipe was the previous starter).